EvKoh/PommFosUserBundle/README.md

 fos_user:
     user_class: Path\To\MyOwnUser

-Those two classes must inherit from `Vibby\PommProjectFosUserBundle\Model\User` and `Vibby\PommProjectFosUserBundle\Model\UserModel` on your own bundle to override this model.
+Those two classes must inherit from `EvKoh\PommProjectFosUserBundle\Model\User` and `EvKoh\PommProjectFosUserBundle\Model\UserModel` on your own bundle to override this model.

 See an example of implementation here : https://github.com/vibby/germ/blob/master/src/GermBundle/Model/Germ/PersonSchema/AccountModel.php